YOUR AKO OFFLINE DIGITAL DASHBOARD

 • Step 1: Install the Army Azure Virtual Desktop application of your choice or use the browser.
 See the chart below.

-• Step 2: For the Remote Desktop Application:
+• Step 2: For the Windows Remote Desktop Application:

 • Open the application and select ‘subscribe with URL’ on Windows or ‘add workspace’ on MacOS.